QwazyWabbitWOS/q2master/readme.txt

    This is usually /windows/system32 for services but you can put it in a general tools folder if you prefer.

-2. With the cmd prompt in the folder containing the executable, type:
-   "master -ip xxx.xxx.xxx.xxx" to set the IP address to bind.
+2. Using an Administrator command prompt in the folder containing the executable, type: "master -ip xxx.xxx.xxx.xxx" to set the IP address to bind, together with any other necessary settings.
+This sets up the registry parameters in HKEY_LOCAL_MACHINE\SOFTWARE\Q2MasterServer for use by the Q2 Master service at startup.
-   Don't use this command if 0.0.0.0 (all IP's on host) is OK.

-3. Type "master -install" to install the service in the registry.
+3. Type "master -install" to install the service.

 4. Type "net start q2masterserver" to start the service.
 The server listens on UDP port 27900 by default and this is where most clients expect Q2 master servers to be.
+The service looks up the registry keys defined by the commands in step 2 and uses them to configure the master.

 Linux installation varies, so I won't attempt to describe it here.
 Starting the process is simple, command line: "master -ip xxx.xxx.xxx.xxx" will cause